fractaldotbox/ddevkit/apps/docs/src/content/docs/guides/dependencies.md

+---
+title: On Dependencies
+---

 ## Dependencies considerations

-This document rational behind opionated dependencies
+This documents rationale behind opionated dependencies

 - `graphql-request` is used with @tanstack query as lightweight fetching.
 Data are not normalized
    - it is optional to combine with [client from the graph](https://thegraph.com/docs/en/querying/querying-from-an-application/#graph-client) with block tracking, multi-chain subgraphs handling etc.